Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Deep Learning-Based Solver

-Now, we will introduce the network structure of the solution and test DNNs used in the previous section.
+Now, we will introduce the network structures of the solution DNN and test DNN used in the previous section.
 In this paper, all DNNs are chosen as ResNet \cite{HeZhangRenSun2016} defined as follows.
-Let $\phi(\Bx;\theta)$ denote such a network with an input $\Bx$ and parameters $\theta$, then it is defined recursively using a nonlinear activation function $\sigma$ as follows:
+Let $\phi(\Bx;\theta)$ denote such a network with an input $\Bx$ and parameter $\theta$, which is defined recursively using a nonlinear activation function $\sigma$ as follows: